 The study of flower is very important because it helps greatly in tree identification.
 The flower is the reproductive organ which produces pollen grains and seeds during sexual reproduction in plants.
 Flora parts are conservative and less affected by the environment than other traits.
 A flower is termed solitary or auxillary when it appears singly in the axil of ordinary foliage leaves.
 When several flowers are arranged on a common peduncle, the arrangement is referred to as inflorescence.
 A flower is sessile when pedicel (flower stalk) is absent, otherwise it is pedicellate.
 An inflorescence flower may be determinate or indeterminate.
 It is determinate when the terminal or central flower matures first thereby arresting the growth by elongation of the primary axis.
-It is indeterminate when the lower flowers mature first, and the inflorescence often elongating as the flower is made up of four whorls - 2 lower accessory whorls - calyx and corolla, and two upper essential or reproductive whorls - androecium and gynoecium.
+It is indeterminate when the lower flowers mature first, and the inflorescence often elongating as the flowers develop from the lower to the upper portions of the primary axis.
+A typical or complete flower is made up of four whorls - 2 lower accessory whorls - calyx and corolla, and two upper essential or reproductive whorls - androecium and gynoecium.